Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 Vim supports the wlr-data-control-unstable-v1 and ext-data-control-v1

 protocols, for accessing the current Wayland selection.
-These are the best
+Selection in this case

 essentially means the "clipboard."
 You can check if your Wayland compositor